One Year On

 - How would we translate our services online?

 - How would we diversify and improve virtual offerings?

-In this day and age, it seems that there is an endless conveyor belt of new technology in which ever market you operate within.
-Over the past twelve months we have seen a boom in investment in companies that offer WFH solutions and offer online socialising alongside an increase in the number of virtual event platforms.
+In this day and age, it seems that there is an endless conveyor belt of new technology in whichever market you operate within.
+Over the past 12 months we have seen a boom in investment in companies that offer WFH solutions and offer online socialising alongside an increase in the number of virtual event platforms.

 We have also created a Wellbeing team that focuses on the team’s wellbeing and mental health through our four pillars.
 The four pillars serve as a foundation for activities, groups and top tips/advice: